-- 12.2.1 To provide, encourage and support an adequate range of social care opportunities to meet the needs of the community in appropriate and accessible locations. - 12.2.2 To encourage and facilitate provision of public and private programs, services and support which promote the well-being of Rimbey residents of all ages and enhance, strengthen and stabilize family and community life. - 12.2.3 To ensure the community can adequately deal with emergency situations.
+- 12.1.1 To provide, encourage and support an adequate range of social care opportunities to meet the needs of the community in appropriate and accessible locations. - 12.1.2 To encourage and facilitate provision of public and private programs, services and support which promote the well-being of Rimbey residents of all ages and enhance, strengthen and stabilize family and community life. - 12.1.3 To ensure the community can adequately deal with emergency situations.

-- 12.3.1 The Town will work with public and private providers of health and social services to meet community needs. - 12.3.2 The Town will promote volunteerism as one essential means of addressing community needs and will encourage business and industry to participate in partnerships to help provide services and facilities to assist in meeting community needs. - 12.3.3 The Town will ensure that its planning documents accommodate the development of facilities that house social services and programs, religious services and health services within the community.
-Such facilities should be located in areas that are compatible with existing and future surrounding land uses. - 12.3.4 Facilities accommodating social, religious and health services should be: - Located in areas convenient to users; - Designed to permit phased expansion; - Able to accommodate multiple uses; - Accessible to handicapped persons and seniors. - 12.3.5 The Town will encourage the integration of compatible land uses such as child care services, religious assemblies, youth oriented facilities, senior facilities, and extended care facilities in appropriate locations. - 12.3.6 The Town shall explore opportunities for joint development and provision of community, emergency and recreational services with regional partners. - 12.3.7 The Town shall promote adherence to the principles of Crime Prevention Through Environmental Design principles in site planning for all private and public development as a means of enhancing security and safety within the community. - 12.3.8 The Town shall ensure provision of police, fire, ambulance and disaster services agencies that are appropriate and meet the needs of the community.
-Where feasible, the Town will encourage the location of police, fire, ambulance and disaster services in locations that provide the most efficient response time to reach existing and future growth areas of Rimbey. - 12.3.9 New subdivisions and developments shall be designed to ensure the safe and efficient movement of emergency vehicles and access to emergency facilities.
+- 12.2.1 The Town will work with public and private providers of health and social services to meet community needs. - 12.2.2 The Town will promote volunteerism as one essential means of addressing community needs and will encourage business and industry to participate in partnerships to help provide services and facilities to assist in meeting community needs. - 12.2.3 The Town will ensure that its planning documents accommodate the development of facilities that house social services and programs, religious services and health services within the community.
+Such facilities should be located in areas that are compatible with existing and future surrounding land uses. - 12.2.4 Facilities accommodating social, religious and health services should be: - Located in areas convenient to users; - Designed to permit phased expansion; - Able to accommodate multiple uses; - Accessible to handicapped persons and seniors.

+- 12.2.5 The Town will encourage the integration of compatible land uses such as child care services, religious assemblies, youth oriented facilities, senior facilities, and extended care facilities in appropriate locations. - 12.2.6 The Town shall encourage the use of Crime Prevention Through Environmental Design principles in site planning for all private and public development as a means of enhancing security and safety within the community. - 12.2.7 The Town shall ensure provision of police, fire, ambulance and disaster services agencies that are appropriate and meet the needs of the community.
+Where feasible, the Town will encourage the location of police, fire, ambulance and disaster services in locations that provide the most efficient response time to reach existing and future growth areas of Rimbey.